mhmgad/ExCut/README.md

 Please Contact gadelrab [at] mpi-inf.mpg.de for further questions

-## Lisence
+## License

-ExCut is open-sourced under the AGPL-3.0 license.
+ExCut is open-sourced under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.